ui-router/ui-router.github.io/_ng2_tutorial/hellogalaxy.md

 {% endraw %}

 We've added some container `div`s for layout and embedded a nested `<ui-view></ui-view>` viewport.
-When a child state of `people` is activated, its view is put into the viewport.
+When a child state of `people` is activated, the child state's view is loaded into the viewport.
 We also added some styling to create a side by side layout, so the nested viewport appears on the right.